July 25 to August 13, 2017: New Jersey to Beaufort NC

 What else should a cat do?
 Asleep on the new throw.

-After our adventures, a cappucino goes down well!
+After our adventures, a cappuccino goes down well!

 We are now about 2 and a half weeks into our summer 2017 voyage.